How Rwanda Became One of the Cleanest Nations on Earth

 The cleanest capital

 Rwanda takes this issue very seriously.
 In fact, anyone violating this ban could face hefty fines and even jail time, according to the New York Times.
 But enforcing the initiative has paid off.
 Thanks in large part to the absence of plastic waste, UN Habitat declared Rwanda’s capital city of Kigali as one of Africa’s cleanest in 2008.
-Rwanda is using investment and innovation to become cleaner and save the environment, and it’s also using drones to save lives.
+Rwanda is using investment and innovation to become cleaner and save the environment.

 Environmental entrepreneurial opportunities